anhnguyendepocen/DSCA_introNLPpython/README.md

 **Skill Level**

+Intermediate Python programming skills.

+**Prerequisite summary**

+Participants should download the Anaconda distribution to their device and should also download all course content from the given GitHub repository.
 Competency in using the Python Programming language to perform basic data manipulation is required.

-**Prerequisite summary**

-Participants should download the Anaconda distribution to their device and should also download all course content from the given GitHub repository